This SEND information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

 In addition to the above individual members of staff have received further training to meet the needs of their role in supporting the children in school.
 This has included;

 At Manor Leas Infant School we value all our children equally.
 We are an inclusive school and celebrate diversity.
 All staff promote high levels of self-esteem amongst our children.
 We believe that this then fosters positive attitudes to learning.
-All staff are involved in supporting and caring for your children.
+All staff are involved in supporting and caring for your child.

 To support the emotional well-being of all children a range of support networks are in place.
-These include;
+These include:

 All the staff at Manor Leas Infant School have a basic level of first aid training.
 Some staff also have the paediatric certificate of first aid.
-Should there be a specific medical need the school will seek advice form the appropriate professional and ask for training as required.
+Should there be a specific medical need the school will seek advice from the appropriate professional and ask for training as required.

+As a school we have a positive approach to managing the behaviour of our children.
+All classes use the Sunshine Reward System.
+This is a clear reward system which is used by all staff and children.
+Behaviour both in and out of the classroom is rewarded and all staff are able to contribute to the positive system.
 After any behaviour related incident the child will be spoken to by a member of staff and have time to reflect on their actions.
 They will have the opportunity to discuss the reasons for their behaviour and suggest ways they could deal with these issues in the future.
-The Learning Mentor may work alongside the children to support their behaviour in or out of the classroom as required.
+Our ELSA’s may work alongside the children to support their behaviour in or out of the classroom as required.

 We believe that every child should have support for whatever their specific need and as a school we want to avoid exclusion at all times.
 By promoting high levels of attendance throughout the school we believe that all children can benefit from a routine within a safe environment.
 The attendance of every child is monitored by the office.
 If your child falls below our expectation of 93% then the class teacher will inform you and ask if there are any ways we can support you to achieve a higher rate of attendance.
 The office continues to monitor lateness and any absences.
 If the level of concern continues to rise the Educational Welfare Officer may be contacted as stated in our Attendance Policy.